style-tools/docs/unused-css-remover/README.md

 The Style.Tools [CSS optimization widget](./README.md) provides access to an advanced unused CSS extractor and remover.

-The unused CSS remover uses the same technology as the Critical CSS generator and supports the same [UI actions](critical-css-generator/advanced-ui-actions.md) for Puppeteer-like browser control.
+The unused CSS extractor uses the same technology as the Critical CSS generator and supports the same [UI actions](critical-css-generator/advanced-ui-actions.md) for Puppeteer-like browser control.

 The unused CSS extractor provides three output options: